migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/usability.md

 - Keyboard navigation support for all interactive elements
 - Screen reader compatibility (NVDA, JAWS, VoiceOver)
 - Color contrast ratios meet WCAG AA (4.5:1 for normal text, 3:1 for large text)
-- Focus indicators visible and clear
+- Focus indicators are visible and clear
 - No keyboard traps
 - Skip links for navigation